ankurk91/google-chat-electron/README.md

 ## Disclaimer
 This desktop client is just a wrapper which starts a chromium instance locally and runs the actual web-app in it.
-All rights to the [Google Chat](https://chat.google.com/) is reserved by [Google Inc.](https://en.wikipedia.org/wiki/Google) This desktop client has no way to access any of your data.
+All rights to the [Google Chat](https://chat.google.com/) is reserved by [Google Inc.](https://en.wikipedia.org/wiki/Google) This desktop client has no way to access none of your data.

 ## License
 [MIT](LICENSE.txt) License